JT-Digital-d-o-o/fluent-html/README.md

 ### Key Features

-- **Robustness**: Designed with a focus on producing robust software, the zero-dependency package Lambda.html emphasizes predictable behavior.
+- **Producing robust software**: Designed with a focus on producing robust software, the zero-dependency package Lambda.html emphasizes predictable behavior.
 - **HTMX Integration**: Easily integrate with HTMX for modern AJAX-driven web applications without writing JavaScript.
 - **Extensible and Customizable**: Extend the framework with custom components and attributes to fit any use case.
 - **Type Safety**: Built with TypeScript to ensure reliability and maintainability through static type checking.